Going to Australia is a one way ticket into a subtropical climate. We’re talking sea, sun, and grog – and this isn’t more true than in Brisbane.

 This exciting partnership of rooftop views and bougie booze is a dream for the Instagram obsessed and the A-list Aussies.
 The furniture is white and sleek, perfect for watching the sun go down over Kangy Point.

-If you’re looking for something a little different from Fortitude Valley then consider the Dirty Sultan.
+If you’re looking for something a little different in Fortitude Valley, then consider the Dirty Sultan.

-Atop the Tryp Hotel, you can enjoy views from this rooftop bar and sip turkish inspired cocktails and finger food while you people watch for this vantage point.
+Atop the Tryp Hotel, you can sip Turkish inspired cocktails and finger food while you people watch passersby on the streets below.

-This glamorous venue is an urban escape that boasts some of the best views of the Brisbane River within Brisbane.
+This glamorous venue is an urban escape that boasts some of the best views of the Brisbane River within the city.

 Whether by stars or by sun, the legends at Fiume have put serious thought into this boutique oasis that attracts the high rollers of Brisbane.

-If you manage to claim a spot at this acclaimed rooftop bar you can enjoy some great drinks choices and nibbles that will have you in their pool within no time.
+If you manage to claim a spot at this acclaimed rooftop bar you can enjoy some great drinks choices and nibbles that will have you cooling off in their pool within no time.

 This is another well placed rooftop bar near the South Bank cultural centre.
 From this amazing rooftop terrace you can see all the way to Moreton Island.

 This was the first rooftop bar in the South Bank so it claimed the best spot in terms of views.